On stability of Abrikosov vortex lattices: Introduction

-Indeed, the first and second statements are straightforward.
-For the third property, see e.g. \cite{Eil, Odeh, Takac, TS2}, though in these papers it is formulated differently.
+Indeed, the first statement is straightforward.
+For the second property, see e.g. \cite{Eil, Odeh, Takac, TS2}, though in these papers it is formulated differently.
 In the present formulation it was shown by A. Weil and generalized in \cite{Gun1}.